geek-cookbook/geek-cookbook/manuscript/recipes/nightscout.md

 Nightscout is "*...an open source, DIY project that allows real time access to a CGM data via personal website, smartwatch viewers, or apps and widgets available for smartphones*"

-!!! question "Yeah, but what's a CGM?" :drop_of_blood:
+!!! question "Yeah, but what's a CGM?"
-    A CGM is a "continuos glucose monitor".
-If you have a blood-sugar-related disease (*i.e. diabetes*), you might wear a CGM in order to retrieve blood-glucose level readings, to inform your treatment.
+    A CGM is a "continuos glucose monitor" :drop_of_blood: - If you have a blood-sugar-related disease (*i.e. diabetes*), you might wear a CGM in order to retrieve blood-glucose level readings, to inform your treatment.

     NightScout frees you from the CGM's supplier's limited and proprietary app, and unlocks advanced charting, alarming, and sharing features :muscle:

 ![Nightscout Screenshot](../images/nightscout.png)